 Linden Blvd / Pine St is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

 Linden Blvd / Pine St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Linden Blvd / Pine St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Linden Blvd / Pine St neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 In addition, the Linden Blvd / Pine St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 51,226 persons per square mile in the neighborhood, it is more packed with people than 98.5% of the nation's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Linden Blvd / Pine St neighborhood is one of the most walkable neighborhoods in America.

-Also, in the Linden Blvd / Pine St neighborhood, walking to work is a real option for many.
-In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 11.3% of residents here.
-This is a higher proportion of walking commuters than we found in 95.6% of American neighborhoods.
+Finally, in the Linden Blvd / Pine St neighborhood, walking to work is a real option for many.
+In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 12.2% of residents here.
+This is a higher proportion of walking commuters than we found in 96.1% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Linden Blvd / Pine St neighborhood have a highly unusual car ownership.
-39.0% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 98.0% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Linden Blvd / Pine St neighborhood buck this trend.
+53.4% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

-Did you know that the Linden Blvd / Pine St neighborhood has more Jamaican and Dominican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Linden Blvd / Pine St neighborhood has more Jamaican and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 20.4% of this neighborhood's residents have Jamaican ancestry and 2.9% have Dominican ancestry.
+In fact, 19.0% of this neighborhood's residents have Jamaican ancestry and 6.1% have African ancestry.

 Linden Blvd / Pine St is also pretty special linguistically.
 Significantly, 8.1% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.

-Some neighborhoods have more internal cohesiveness than others.
-While other neighborhoods feel like a collection of strangers who just happen to live near each other.
-Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
-NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Linden Blvd / Pine St neighborhood.
-More residents of the Linden Blvd / Pine St neighborhood live here today that also were living in this same neighborhood five years ago than is found in 98.1% of U.S. neighborhoods.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+More residents of the Linden Blvd / Pine St neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.8% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.
-What is interesting to note, is that the Linden Blvd / Pine St neighborhood has a greater percentage of residents born in another country (48.9%) than are found in 97.4% of all U.S. neighborhoods.
+What is interesting to note, is that the Linden Blvd / Pine St neighborhood has a greater percentage of residents born in another country (52.3%) than are found in 98.1% of all U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Linden Blvd / Pine St neighborhood, 30.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.9% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (24.9%), and 16.5% in clerical, assistant, and tech support occupations.
+In the Linden Blvd / Pine St neighborhood, 37.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 23.9% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (20.0%), and 18.3% in clerical, assistant, and tech support occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-Here most residents (52.9%) take the train to get to work.
-In addition, quite a number also drive alone in a private automobile to get to work (19.5%) and 11.3% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (48.7%) take the train to get to work.
+In addition, quite a number also drive alone in a private automobile to get to work (14.4%) and 12.9% of residents also ride the bus for their daily commute.
 This neighborhood is distinguished by the high number of residents who take the train to work each day, which can be a very good way to get to work at a lower cost and with less pollution.